WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/staff.md

 Experience and earned her MLIS with a concentration in Archives Management from Louisiana State University.

-Casey's current favorite AAPB collection item is ["Charlie Pride" from Mississippi Public Broadcasting](/catalog/cpb-aacip_60-39k3jfc6).
+Casey's current favorite AAPB collection item is ["Press And The People, The: An Inquiry Into The Work Of The American Press In Informing The American People" from WGBH](/catalog/cpb-aacip_15-719kdknm).

 <img class="img-circle pull-left" src="https://s3.amazonaws.com/americanarchive.org/staff/Staff_Roosa.jpg"/>
 ### Sadie Roosa